Nazar-yo/taxi-service/README.md

 - Also in project is implemented IoC principe and Dependency Injection pattern by custom Injector class which use custom annotations.

 ### **🦾 Technologies used**
+- Java
+- JDBC, RDBMS MySQL
-Java, JDBC, Servlets, HTML, CSS, JSP, JSTL, RDBMS MySQL, Apache Tomcat, Apache Maven
+- Servlets, HTML, CSS, JSP, JSTL
+- Apache Tomcat, Apache Maven